Tips for making your resume stand out

 Where resumes once provided job seekers the ability to manage the information prospective employers had on them, that's no longer the case.

-"The Internet IS your resume," says Karen Cahn, CEO of Vproud TV.
+"The Internet IS your resume," said Karen Cahn, Founder & CEO of iFundWomen.
 "It's dated to think that the one sheet of paper you write your credentials on is the only thing that matters.
 It's only part of the story.
 Your online presence is just as critical."

 Even with the additional information employers can find via the Internet, your resume is still a crucial tool.
-"A resume is a part of your toolkit, not the entire solution," says Citroen.
+"A resume is a part of your toolkit, not the entire solution," Citroen, of LIDA360, said.
 "Successful job seekers build their personal brand and reputation and have a resume, which serves as an extension of all that information."